 “But I still don’t know what to write about…”

 Then write “I wish I had a great idea to write about.
-How cool would it be if I could ride on dragons and eat lollipops instead of having to sit here and write.”
+Instead of writing this story, I’d rather be making my own video game, and it would have characters riding on dragons and eating lollipops the size of UFOs and noone in that story would have to sit and write because they’d be too busy making lollipops.”
 And keep writing.
 For ten minutes.

 Tip #2: Make your characters BIG!